 - We organize occasional hackathons internally, which are opportunities to learn, experiment, and share knowledge.

-- Product and Engineering teams host regular Demo days in which we share progress and learn from each other.
+- The Engineering department hosts regular demo days in which we share progress and learn from each other.

 - We teach each other new things in Brain food sessions

 - We encourage self-directed growth.